EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 See Section 5.5 in {{I-D.ietf-ace-coap-est}}.

 ## Message fragmentation

-The EDHOC key exchange with asymmetric keys and certificates for authentication can result in large messages.
+The EDHOC key exchange is optimized for message overhead, in particular the use of static DH keys instead of signature keys for authentication (e.g., method 3 of {{I-D.ietf-lake-edhoc}}).
+Together with various measures listed in this document such as CBOR payloads ({{cbor-payloads}}), CBOR certificates {{I-D.mattsson-cose-cbor-cert-compress}}, certificates by reference ({{optimizations}}), and trust anchors without signature ({{RPK-TA}}), a significant reduction of message sizes can be achieved.

+Nevertheless, depending on application, the protocol messages may become larger than available frame size resulting in fragmentation and, in resource constrained networks such as IEEE 802.15.4 where throughput is limited, fragment loss can trigger costly retransmissions.

 It is RECOMMENDED to prevent IP fragmentation, since it involves an error-prone datagram reconstitution.
-In addition, this specification targets resource constrained networks such as IEEE 802.15.4 where throughput is limited and fragment loss can trigger costly retransmissions.
-Even though ECC-based certificates are an improvement over the RSA or DSA counterparts, they can still amount to roughly a 1000 bytes per certificate depending on the used algorithms, curves, OIDs, Subject Alternative Names (SAN) and cert fields.
-Additionally, in response to a client request to /crts an EST-oscore server might answer with multiple certificates.
-This is another motivation for the need for more compact EST payloads, see {{cbor-payloads}}.
-This specification further employs the CoAP Block1 and Block2 fragmentation mechanisms as described in Section 5.6 of {{I-D.ietf-ace-coap-est}} to limit the size of the CoAP payload.
+To limit the size of the CoAP payload, this specification mandates the implementation of CoAP option Block1 and Block2 fragmentation mechanism {{RFC7959}} as described in Section 5.6 of {{I-D.ietf-ace-coap-est}}.

 ## Delayed Responses